cortexlabs/cortex/docs/clusters/networking/https.md

 # Setting up HTTPS

-This guide is meant for supporting HTTPS traffic to Cortex APIs.
-In order to create valid SSL certificates for HTTPS, you must own the domain and configure your DNS to satisfy the DNS challenges which prove that you own the domain.
+This guide shows how to support HTTPS traffic to Cortex APIs via a custom domain.
+It is also possible to use AWS API Gateway to enable HTTPS without using your own domain (see [here](api-gateway.md) for instructions).

-This guide assumes that you are using a route 53 hosted zone to manage a subdomain.
-The HTTPS certificate will be created for the subdomain managed by a route 53 hosted zone.
-Follow this [guide](./custom-domain.md) to set up a subdomain managed by a route 53 hosted zone.
+In order to create a valid SSL certificate for your domain, you must have the ability to configure DNS to satisfy the DNS challenges which prove that you own the domain.
+This guide assumes that you are using a Route 53 hosted zone to manage a subdomain.
+Follow this [guide](./custom-domain.md) to set up a subdomain managed by a Route 53 hosted zone.

 ## Generate an SSL certificate